Advanced Usage

 Parallelism and worker processes

 By default, Tesseracts run with a single worker process.
-When handling multiple concurrent requests, you can increase the number of workers using the --num-workers argument to tesseract serve or the num_workers parameter in the Python SDK.
-(This option is not available for tesseract run, which processes a single request and exits.)
+To handle concurrent requests, increase the worker count with --num-workers (for tesseract serve) or the num_workers parameter (in the Python SDK).
+This is not available for tesseract run, which processes a single request and exits.

-Each worker runs as a separate process (using multiprocessing under the hood), so they are not affected by the GIL but also don’t share in-process state.
+Each worker runs as a separate process, so they are not affected by the GIL but do not share in-process state.

 When to use multiple workers